 This delicious Nicoise salad has a probiotic twist!
 Fermented vegetables add flavor and zest to this salad and perfectly complements the traditional French dressing.

-A well-constructed probiotic Nicoise salad is a something to behold.
-It is beautiful, delicious and demands to be served on a rustic table with a glass of wine and the setting sun of a hot summer evening.
+A well-constructed Nicoise salad is something to behold.
+It is beautiful and delicious.
+It demands to be served on a rustic table with a glass of wine and the setting sun of a hot summer evening.

-That may sound a bit poetic for a salad, but Nicoise is hardly able to be summed up as “just a salad.”
-It is a full meal, featuring all that’s best from the summer harvest: new potatoes, fresh tomatoes and salad greens, combined with salty olives and oily fish.
+That may sound a bit poetic for a salad, but this probiotic Nicoise salad is hardly able to be summed up as “just a salad.”
+It is a full meal, featuring all that’s best from the summer harvest: new potatoes, fresh tomatoes, and salad greens, combined with flavorful fermented vegetables.

 A probiotic salad

 A salad is the perfect place to feature some of your own ferments.
 Here are some fermented foods that naturally pair well with a Nicoise salad.

 - Salt-brined green beans: A probiotic twist on the classic Nicoise ingredient.